NVIDIA/modulus/examples/cfd/external_aerodynamics/xaeronet/README.md

 4. Run `combine_stl_solids.py`.
 The STL files in the DriveML dataset consist of multiple solids.
-Those should be combined into a single solid to properly generate a surface point cloud using the Modulus Tesselated geometry module.
+Those should be combined into a single solid to properly generate a surface point cloud using the PhysicsNeMo Tesselated geometry module.

 5. Run `preprocessing.py`.
 This will prepare and save the partitioned graphs.